← Back to blog Marc Aaron Jacobs

 Moving from email attachments to a professional platform isn't a major overhaul.
 It's a straightforward upgrade that takes about thirty minutes to set up and immediately changes how clients perceive you.

 1. Sign up for a free DropCue trial.
-2. Upload your key tracks (drag and drop, bulk upload supported).
+2. Upload your key tracks and videos (drag and drop, bulk upload supported).
 3. Build your first playlist with sections and descriptions.
 4. Share the link instead of attaching files.
 5. Watch the analytics and time your follow-up perfectly.

 That's it.
 Your music is the same.
 Your talent is the same.
 But your delivery just jumped from 2015 to 2026.